-My strongest advice for others considering taking the entrepreneurial leap is if you truly believe in your idea, give up excuses and doubt, surround yourself by a trusted and talented team, bulldoze forward and DON’T. LOOK.
+My strongest advice for others considering taking the entrepreneurial leap is if you truly believe in your idea, give up excuses and doubt, surround yourself with a trusted and talented team, bulldoze forward, and DON’T. LOOK.
 BACK.

 What can we expect from Cheekd in the next year?

 My new partner and I are launching a new Bluetooth-based business/ networking app that works similarly to Cheekd.
 The way that people currently network at both small and large events is a disaster.
 We’ve both attended hundreds of events and no one knows who’s who.
 As a speaker, you have no idea who is in the audience.
 As an attendee, you have no idea who is sitting next to you and the networking opportunities are never that fruitful.
 We plan on changing the game.
 Our new app will allow attendees to make real-life connections at events when someone within their interest (whether it be an investor, a developer, or simply just for a networking opportunity) is nearby.
 It’s going to be a bit like LinkedIn, but in the real world.